Shivajirao Holkar

-Maharajadhiraja Raj Rajeshwar Sawai Shri Sir Shivaji Rao Holkar Bahadur XII (Indore, 11 November 1859 – Maheshwar, 13 October 1908) was the Maharaja of Indore (Holkar State) belonging to the Holkar dynasty of the Marathas.
+Maharajadhiraja Raj Rajeshwar Sawai Shri Sir Shivaji Rao Holkar Bahadur XII (Indore, 11 November 1859 – Maheshwar, 13 October 1908) was the Maharaja of Indore (Holkar State) in British India from 1886 until he abdicated in 1903.
+He belonged to the Holkar dynasty of the Marathas.

+Life

 He was the son of Tukojirao Holkar II and Maharani Shrimant Akhand Soubhagyavati Parvati Bai Sahib.
-He was educated at the Daly College, Indore, a school in central India along with the rulers of the Ratlam State, Dewas Sr. State & other Thakurs of the princely states in Madhya Bharat.
+He was educated at the Daly College, Indore, a school in central India along with the rulers of the Ratlam State, Dewas State (senior) & other Thakurs of the princely states of the Central India Agency.

-Life

 He succeeded his father when he died on 17 June 1886.
-He visited England in 1887 to attend the celebrations of the golden wedding of the queen-empress, and was made Knight Grand Commander of the Order of the Star of India on 20 June 1887.
+He visited England in 1887 to attend the celebrations of Victoria's Golden Jubilee, and was made Knight Grand Commander of the Order of the Star of India on 20 June 1887.

 His administration was poor.
-The resident had been separately removed from Indore since 1854, but since 1899 the British appointed a new resident specific for better oversight of the state.
+The resident had been separately removed from Indore since 1854, but since 1899 the British appointed a new resident specifically for better oversight of the state.
 The currency of the state was replaced in 1902 by the currency of British India.